 Saving your exam responses

-Your responses in Inspera will be saved automatically every 15 seconds.
+Your responses in Inspera will be saved automatically.
 There is no 'save' button that you need to press.
 If you lose internet connection during your exam, do not close the browser.
 Continue working on your answers and, when your internet connection is restored, your updated answers will be saved.

 Do not include your name or student number in your exam response